Shutter Shelf DIY Project

-Hey y’all, it’s our favorite day of the month, Thrift Store Decor day!
-The team is back today with a wide range of ideas that anyone can do!
-I’m sharing this Shutter Shelf DIY.
+Hey y’all, today I’m sharing this Shutter Shelf DIY project that was a ton of fun!
 I scooped this shutter up as soon as I saw it!
 The only thing that would have made it better is if there were two of them!

 - Tape Measure